Patricia Owens: Success in The Fly

 None of Owens' subsequent films ever attained the same level of success as The Fly.
-She co-starred in the 1960 war film Hell to Eternity, then in 1961 appeared in the threadbare, backlot POW/jungle chase drama Seven Women from Hell.
+She co-starred in the 1960 war film Hell to Eternity, then in 1961 appeared in the threadbare, backlot P.O.W./jungle chase drama Seven Women from Hell.
 Owens made occasional television appearances, on series such as Perry Mason and Burke's Law, but these were relatively infrequent.
 Owens starred in the 1959 episode "The Crystal Trench" of the series Alfred Hitchcock Presents.
 She was also in an episode of Tales of Wells Fargo titled "Assignment In Gloribee" in 1962.
 She plays an uptight, cynical Bostonian who is sent out west to write a "favorable" review of the west, on behalf of Wells Fargo.

-In 1964, she gave a fine performance as a cold blooded beautiful, yet murderous woman, who uses men to her satisfaction in the S9E32 episode “Scott Free” on the TV Western series Gunsmoke.

 Retirement

-By 1965, Owens was working in Black Spurs, a B-Western produced by A.C.
-Lyles, who was renowned for using older stars in that genre.
+By 1965, Owens was working in Black Spurs, a B-Western produced by A. C. Lyles, who was renowned for using older stars in that genre.
 She retired from feature films in 1968 after portraying the love interest in the low-budget espionage thriller The Destructors.
 Later that same year, she made her last professional appearance in a televised episode of Lassie.

 Personal life

 Owens was married and divorced three times.
-Her first husband, producer and screenwriter Sy Bartlett, and she wed in 1956 and remained together for two years.
+Her first husband, producer and screenwriter Sy Bartlett, and she were wed in 1956 and remained together for two years.
 She next married Jerome Nathanson in 1960, and they had one child before their divorce in 1961.
 Her third marriage was to John Austin from 1969 until their divorce in 1975.